tinkerator/svgof/README.md

 ## Building and Usage

-See svgdef.[svg|png|pdf] for a graphical view of the function calls
+See [svgdef.svg](svgdef.svg) for a graphical view of the function calls

 Usage: (assuming GOPATH is set)